 Listen to Music to Alleviate Stress

-Research has shown that pleasant music has the ability to suppress the production of cortisol.
+Research has shown that pleasant music can suppress the production of cortisol.
 The opposite is also true.
-People that are highly stressed have trouble listening to and enjoying music.
-If you are feeling a bit stressed, take the time to force yourself to listen to some music and it will likely lead to stress reduction.
-Listening to music also improves blood pressure and slows down heart rate.
+Highly stressed people have trouble listening to and enjoying music.
+If you are feeling a bit stressed, take the time to force yourself to listen to some music, and it will likely lead to stress reduction.
+Listening to music also improves blood pressure and slows down the heart rate.

 Focused Breathing Can Alleviate Stress

 When we get stressed out, it has a natural impact on our breathing patterns.
 Breathing speeds up, in preparation for our response to stressors.
 Our ancestors responded to stress with action, but today, the modern lifestyle can create an environment of constant, abstract stress that our bodies prepare for but can't overcome by natural means.

 By making an effort to focus on breathing, and subverting the subconscious breathing pattern associated with stress, it is possible to mitigate and alleviate that stress.
 To relieve this stress, take yourself somewhere that exudes peace and quiet for you, personally.

 Breathe in deeply, hold the breath for a few moments, and slowly exhale.
 When you breathe in, take the air in and allow your chest to expand.
 Focus on breathing through your nose.